CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Smart-System-Manager.md

 Maintenance mode isolates the system from the rest of the network so that you can perform intrusive troubleshooting tasks and data collection or perform system changes, such as break out ports and replace optics or cables with minimal disruption.

 {{%notice note%}}
-Depending on your configuration and network topology, complete isolation might not be possible.
+Depending on your configuration and network topology, complete isolation is not possible.
 {{%/notice%}}

 ### Enable Maintenance Mode